 The September 1, 2025 Minimum Needs Requirement

 This is the most consequential MLTC change of the last decade.
-Under MLTC Policy 25.04 (issued June 30, 2025; revised August 22, 2025) and 25 OHIP/ADM-03, new MLTCP and MAP enrollees on or after 9/1/2025 must demonstrate one of the following:
+Under MLTC Policy 25.04 (issued June 30, 2025) and the companion personal-care directive 25 OHIP/ADM-03 (revised August 22, 2025), new MLTCP and MAP applicants on or after September 1, 2025 must demonstrate one of the following:,

 PACE is exempt (uses NF-LOC only).
 Pre-9/1/2025 enrollees keep Legacy Status as long as they stay continuously enrolled in their MLTCP or MAP plan.
 If a Legacy member voluntarily disenrolls and tries to re-enroll later, they face the new floor.